PM-G11/PM-Notebook/Topics/Agile_and_Lean_management/README.md

 <br/>
 <br/>

 In lean methods 5 phases identifying value comes from the customer itself.
-Customer is the one that defines the value of the product.
+The customer is the one that defines the value of the product.
 Mapping the value stream is seeing what is necessary in the process and optimizing it.
 Making that stream flow without any problems or interruptions is also a core part of the method.
 While using the lean method it's also essential to not do anything that is not asked or planned for.

 ### References and additional reading